Myth Buster: Is feeding extra protein wasteful?

-In this short three and a half minute video, ruminant nutritionist Gaye Krebs from Charles Sturt University, responds to the sometimes held belief that feeding protein to livestock (sheep and cattle) above their requirements is of benefit.
+In this short three and a half minute video, ruminant nutritionist Gaye Krebs from Charles Sturt University, responds to the sometimes held belief that feeding extra protein to livestock (sheep and cattle) is beneficial.
 Answering the question is feeding too much protein to livestock wasteful?
 This was recorded after the LiveFeed Seasonal webinar titled Improving feed for stock going into winter, with Neil James, Agriculture Victoria.
 Gaye was unable to make the webinar for its live version.

 00:00:01.620 –> 00:00:19.950

 Gaye Krebs: Hello everyone I’m so sorry I couldn’t make the meeting last week it was those pesky kangaroos jumping into cars, and so the question was is feeding too much protein to livestock wasteful, in short, yes it is wasteful.

 Gaye Krebs: Because it when you feed excess protein.

 00:00:25.890 –> 00:00:39.540

 Gaye Krebs: It takes additional energy to break down that protein to excrete it so that’s therefore wasting energy so, and if you decrease energy availability to your animals.

 Gaye Krebs: That will have a slight impact on how the performance of your livestock so it’s wasteful it’s also a wasteful in terms of money, but.